bdbrwr/api-replay/README.md

 🎯 Record real API responses
 🔁 Replay them over HTTP from your local machine
 📦 Easily ship demos without exposing secrets or requiring live APIs

-> This project was originally built for the [Boot.Dev Hackaton](https://boot.dev/) and I will likely evolve this beyond the event as my capstone project for the programme

-> If you like this project, please hit it with a star ⭐

 ---